khaninejad/envato-api-library/README.md

 **api_redirect**

 The redirect URI where the app will go when you authorize your Envato account.
 This has to match the URI registered with the application at Envato.
+The redirect endpoint is where you will handle the details given by Envato.

 **api_token**